sadia-kd/Password-Manager/README.md

 - The log also prints the following when a file is loaded.
-This occurs as even though those accounts were already added, they get logged as being newly added accounts.
+This occurs as even though those accounts were already added, they get logged as being newly added accounts because eventually addAccount(Account account) is being called from gui through json reader.

 ## **Phase 4: Task 3**
-- If I had more time, I would definitely refactor my PasswordManagerGui class so that it follows the single responsibility principle and to increase cohesion
+- If I had more time, I would definitely refactor my PasswordManagerGui class so that it follows the single responsibility principle and to increase cohesion.
+- For example:
+- I would make separate classes for each idea such as the table I add to my frame
+- A class for the small Count label
+- A class for the

+- I would also remove the association in the PasswordManagerGui class with the Account class because there is no point of having a private field for it and then not even instantiating it in the constructor.
+I could just create a local variable instead.